HTML Basics: Navigating the World of Deleted or Strike-Through Text – A DEL vs. S Breakdown

 Notes

-In practice, the DEL tag is seldom used except for prices or dates that are no longer valid, since the user is given almost no additional information.
+In practice, the del tag is seldom used except for prices or dates that are no longer valid, since the user is given almost no additional information.